sangtrandev00/sangtrandev00/README.md

 # Simple Introduce MySelf - Trần Nhật Sang

 👋 Hi, I’m Tran Nhat Sang.
-I have over one year of experience as a Web developer and full-stack Developer!
+I have over 2 years of experience as a Web developer and full-stack Developer!
 - 💞️ I’m interested in programming and coding!
 My dream is to help your business grow and scale up.
 Contact with me!
 - 🌱 I’m currently learning and developing web and software development.
 - 👀 I’m looking to collaborate with a technology company.